dasch-swiss/dsp-api/docs/src/sphinx/03-knora-api-server/api_v2/ontology-information.rst

      }
    }

-JSON-LD Representation of an Ontology in the Default Schema
+JSON-LD Representation of an Ontology in the Complex Schema
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The default schema is suitable for client applications that need to update data in Knora.
+The complex schema is suitable for client applications that need to update data in Knora.
 For example, here is the response for the ``images`` sample ontology in the
-default schema, ``http://0.0.0.0:3333/ontology/00FF/images/v2`` (simplified for clarity):
+complex schema, ``http://0.0.0.0:3333/ontology/00FF/images/v2`` (simplified for clarity):

 .. code-block:: jsonld